thomasghc/thomasghc.github.io/_pages/about.md

 Main Experiences
 ======
-  - works for Peking University Library from July, 2023.
+  - work for Peking University Library since July, 2023.
 [PKUL Link](https://www.lib.pku.edu.cn/)

-  - obtains a master's degree in information science in the Institute of Scientific and Technical Information of China in Jan, 2023.
+  - obtain a master's degree in information science in the Institute of Scientific and Technical Information of China in Jan, 2023.
 [ISTIC Link](https://www.istic.ac.cn/)

-  - obtains a bachelor's degree in software engineering in Peking University in July, 2020.
+  - obtain a bachelor's degree in software engineering in Peking University in July, 2020.
 [PKU Link](https://www.pku.edu.cn/)

-  - obtains a bachelor's degree in automation in Beijing Jiaotong University in June, 2016.
+  - obtain a bachelor's degree in automation in Beijing Jiaotong University in June, 2016.
 [BJTU Link](https://www.bjtu.edu.cn/)

 Journal Publications
 ======